andyatkinson/andyatkinson.github.io/_posts/2024-05-21-shipit-podcast-changelog-andrew-atkinson.md

 Recently I joined Justin Garrison and Autumn Nash for episode "FROM guests SELECT Andrew" of [Ship It](https://changelog.com/shipit), a [Changelog](https://changelog.com) podcast.

 We had a great conversation!
 I made bullet point notes from the episode, and added extra details.

-You'll find those notes below, and a link to the episode itself below.

 Let's get into it!